Paris Foreign Missions Society: Siam

 In 1702, Artus de Lionne, Bishop of Rosalie, and missionary of the Paris Foreign Missions Society, brought Arcadio Huang to France as one of the first Chinese men there.
 He established the basis for the study of the Chinese language in France.

 In the second half of the 18th century, the society was charged with the missions which the Jesuits had possessed in India prior to suppression of the order in Portugal.
 Many of the Jesuits remained in Asia.
 The missions took on a new life, especially in Sichuan (see Catholic Church in Sichuan), under bishops Pottier and Dufresse, and in Cochinchina.

 Cochinchina

-In Cochinchina, Mgr Pigneau de Behaine acted as an agent for Nguyễn Phúc Ánh, a pretender to the throne, in making a treaty with France (the 1787 Treaty of Versailles).
+In Cochinchina, Pigneau de Behaine acted as an agent for Nguyễn Phúc Ánh, a pretender to the throne, in making a treaty with France (the 1787 Treaty of Versailles).
 Pigneau de Behaine assisted Nguyễn Phúc Ánh in obtaining the support of several French soldiers and officers, modernizing his army, and ultimately gaining victory over the Tây Sơn.